CasparKielwein/Aaargh/Classes.md

 ### Oath

 #### Oath of the Protector
-You gain Proficiency in all Heavy Armor and Shields.
+You gain Proficiency with all Heavy Armor.

 TODO: Paladin